 Sales territory management allows you to plan for these differences and assign best-suited reps for each territory.
 It also helps you adjust the size of your sales force across territories so no team is ever underserved or overserved.

-Sales reps spend almost two-thirds of their time on non-revenue-generating activities like repetitive admin tasks.
-If they’re doing this for a range of territories, and especially different time zones, their focus—and impact—suffers.
+According to our State of Sales Report 2020-2021, after selling, sales reps spend most of their time prospecting and qualifying leads.
+If they’re doing this for a range of territories, and especially different time zones, their focus and impact suffers.

 With sales territory management, you can make sure sales reps don’t need to jump between vastly different types of conversations and sales objections.